Blackfell/blackfell.github.io/_posts/2021-08-19-HTB-pwn-reg.md

 We walked through the reg binary, found the vulnerability in a debugger, built our exploit manually, then used python-fu and [pwntools](https://docs.pwntools.com/en/stable/) to automate our attack.
-I hope that this helped you build your understanding of pwn challenges, but if not, I hope you had fun!
-This is the kind of challenge that made me catch the bug for binary exploitation and I hope you'll be joining me in future challenges!
+I hope that this helped you build your understanding of pwn challenges, but if you already knew it all, I hope you at least had fun!
+This is the kind of challenge that made me catch the bug for binary exploitation and I hope you'll be joining me for some more challenges in future!